apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Exit poll: Romania’s Social Democrats lead in parliamentary vote, but hard-right momentum builds**
+**Stellantis CEO Carlos Tavares resigns**

-You can read more about it [here](https://www.politico.eu/article/exit-polls-romania-social-democrats-momentum-presidential-election-pd-marcel-ciolacu/).
+You can read more about it [here](https://www.reuters.com/business/autos-transportation/stellantis-ceo-carlos-tavares-resigns-source-2024-12-01/).

 ## Requirements
 - Python 3.8